 Actual knowledge.
-If you actually knew about an erroneous item that belongs to your spouse, the relief discussed here does not apply to any part of the understatement of tax due to that item.
-You and your spouse remain jointly liable for that part of the understatement.
+If you actually knew about an erroneous item that belongs to your spouse (or former spouse), the relief discussed here does not apply to any part of the understatement of tax due to that item.
+You and your spouse (or former spouse) remain jointly liable for that part of the understatement.
 For information about the criteria for determining whether you actually knew about an erroneous item, see Actual Knowledge later under Relief by Separation of Liability.

 Reason to know.
-If you had reason to know about an erroneous item that belongs to your spouse, the relief discussed here does not apply to any part of the understatement of tax due to that item.
-You and your spouse remain jointly liable for that part of the understatement.
+If you had reason to know about an erroneous item that belongs to your spouse (or former spouse), the relief discussed here does not apply to any part of the understatement of tax due to that item.
+You and your spouse (or former spouse) remain jointly liable for that part of the understatement.